calebn17/TwitterClone/README.md

 ## General info
 This project is a clone of the iOS Twitter app that I built from scratch.
-The aim of this project is to demonstrate my current technical skills in app and code design, app insfrastrucutre, and the utilization of Apple's and third party Libraries and APIs.
+The aim of this project is to demonstrate my current technical skills in app and code design, app infrastructure, and the utilization of Apple's and third party Libraries and APIs.

 ## Technologies